Each valve has a flow characteristic, which describes the relationship between the flow rate and valve travel.

 - If the piping and downstream equipment cause significant resistance to the system, equal percentage will provide better control.

-Typical application of quick opening, linear and equal percentage valves
+General applications of of quick opening, linear and equal percentage valves are :

 i) Quick opening valve:

 b) Used for systems where ‘instant’ large flow is needed (safety or cooling water systems).

 ii) Linear valve:

 b) Used in systems where the pressure drop across the valve is expected to remain fairly constant.

 iii) Equal percentage valve (most commonly used in valves):